lunelson/sass-list-maps/README.md

 );
 ```

-It should be clear that list-maps and native maps are very similar.
-In fact they are in principle the same.
-For this reason it was possible to 'reverse engineer' ruby-sass' 3.3+ map logic to work with lists.
+It should be clear that list-maps and native maps are very similar; in fact they are in principle the same.
+For this reason it was possible to 'reverse engineer' the map functions of ruby-sass' 3.3+ to use simple lists.

 ### 'List-map' functions

-The functions for 'list-maps' have the same names as the native map functions in ruby-sass 3.3+.
-Therefore, the following code assume a sass environment other than ruby running sass 3.3.rc1 or higher, where they would otherwise conflict.
+The functions for 'list-maps' have the same names as the map functions in ruby-sass >= 3.3.x, which means that if they were used in ruby-sass 3.3.x or higher they would conflict.Therefore, the following code assume a sass environment other than that (either ruby-sass <3.3 or libsass.

 #### Basic

-All current ruby-sass map functions—as of this writing—are implemented, including `map-get($list, $key)`, `map-merge($list1, $list2)`, `map-remove($list, $key)`, `map-keys($list)`, `map-values($list)`, and `map-has-key($list, $key)`.
-As with native maps, standard list functions can also be used on list-maps since they are just lists anyway.
+All of the current—as of this writing—map functions are implemented.
+These include `map-get($list, $key)`, `map-merge($list1, $list2)`, `map-remove($list, $key)`, `map-keys($list)`, `map-values($list)`, and `map-has-key($list, $key)`.
+As with native maps, standard list functions can also be used on list-maps since they are lists anyway.

 ##### 1. `map-keys($list)`, `map-values($list)`, `map-has-key($list, $key)`